 If we have given you a username and password which enables you to access certain parts of your matter on our systems, you are responsible for keeping it confidential.
 Please do not share it with anyone.

-There may be occasions where we need to send your data outside the EEA.
+There may be occasions where we need to send your data outside the EU.
 This would cover situations where we need to deal with international aspects of your matter and instruct overseas organisations to assist.

 Some organisations may be located in countries outside of Europe where data protection laws are not as strict as they are in the UK.
 Where your personal data is being transferred outside the EU, we will undertake an assessment of the level of protection in light of the circumstances surrounding the transfer.
 We will make sure that any transfers are not repetitive and only limited to the minimum amount of information possible.
 In certain circumstances we may need to seek your consent unless there is an overriding legal need to transfer the information.